 "Because of the education I received from SU, I was able to open my own family practice clinic, become the president of a local NP organization and volunteer many hours to the community providing health care to underserved women." - Grace Grymes Chapman, DNP, MSN, ARNP, RN

-Students choose between two advanced practice tracks of study in primary care nurse practitioner or advanced community public health nursing.
+Students choose between two advanced practice tracks of study to become either a nurse practitioner or advanced community public health nurse.

-Nurse Practitioner tracks prepare nurses to provide direct primary care for individuals and families.
+Nurse Practitioner tracks prepare nurses to provide primary or acute care for individuals and families.
 You have a choice of these focal areas:

 The Advanced Community Public Health Nursing course of study prepares nurses to collaborate with communities and organizations to design and implement health care programs and provide population based health care.